guzmanvitar/ecoin_price_forecaster/README.md

 # Challenge description
 A two-project machine learning challenge that aims to test skills involved in the development of end-to-end ML projects, from data extraction and model development to serving and deploying the solution in the cloud.
 The challenge consists of two projects:

 1. The first project of the machine learning challenge involves ecoin price forecasting.
-Participants will need to develop a machine learning model capable of predicting the price of a specific ecoin based on its historical price data.
+Participants will need to develop a machine learning model capable of predicting the price of a specific ecoin based on its historical price data and any other feature they deem useful.
 The model should be able to handle multiple ecoins and predict their prices for a given time period in the future.

-Participants are also required to develop a system for data collection and preprocessing, model training, and deployment to a cloud environment.
+Participants are required to develop a system for data collection and preprocessing, which includes scraping historic ecoin price data from coingecko.
+A toy sample of data is sufficient for the purposes of the challenge.

+The machine learning model should be designed to handle multiple ecoins and forecast their prices for a specified time period in the future.
+High performance in terms of accuracy is not expected for this challenge, participants should focus on building a complete end-to-end solution rather than optimizing the model's performance.

+Finally, the solution should be deployed to a cloud environment, allowing for easy access and interaction with the trained model.
+Participants should consider the necessary infrastructure, deployment processes, and any additional components required for seamless integration and scalability.

-2. An NLP project consisting of building a sentiment analysis system to track sentiment in real-time from a set of Twitter topics.
-Participants will need to develop a machine learning model that can classify tweets based on their sentiment (positive, negative, or neutral).
-The project also requires participants to develop a system for data collection and preprocessing, model training, and deployment to a cloud environment.
-Additionally, participants are expected to create a dashboard that visualizes the results of the sentiment analysis model in real-time.
+2. The NLP project involves building a sentiment analysis system to track sentiment in real-time from a set of Twitter topics.
+Participants will need to develop a machine learning model capable of classifying tweets based on their sentiment, categorizing them as positive, negative, or neutral.

+Participants are required to develop a system for data collection and preprocessing.
+This includes designing a mechanism to collect and process tweets in real time related to the specified topics from the Twitter API.
+The collected data should undergo preprocessing steps, such as text cleaning, tokenization, and removing noise, to ensure high-quality input for training the sentiment analysis model.

+Furthermore, the solution should be deployed to a cloud environment, enabling real-time sentiment analysis of incoming tweets.
+Participants should consider the necessary infrastructure, deployment processes, and any additional components required for seamless integration and scalability.

+To provide a comprehensive view of the sentiment analysis results, participants are also required to create a dashboard that visualizes the sentiment analysis outputs in real-time.
+The dashboard should provide an intuitive and user-friendly interface to monitor and analyze the sentiment trends related to the specified topics on Twitter.

+Throughout the project, participants will be evaluated based on their ability to build a complete end-to-end solution, including data collection, preprocessing, model development and training, cloud deployment, and real-time visualization.
+Emphasis will be placed on the overall system architecture, data quality, and the effectiveness of the sentiment analysis model.

 The challenge is partially based on a [Mutt Data](https://muttdata.ai/) challenge.
 The base structure of the repo is adapted from Cookie Cutter Data Science and from [Tryolab's](https://tryolabs.com/) `project-base` template.